 Tuesday 10th October 2017

-Following the recent publication of the Government’s Industrial Strategy, which included boosting STEM skills as one of its ten pillars, and timed to coincide with the ongoing Commons Science and Technology Committee inquiry into Closing the STEM skills gap, this event will bring delegates and policymakers together to discuss the current state of STEM provision in the UK and how to ensure the future generation of scientists and engineers.
+In light of the publication of the Government’s Industrial Strategy, which included boosting STEM skills as one of its ten pillars, and timed to take place six months on from the publication of the Commons Science and Technology Committee report in April: Industrial Strategy: science and STEM skills, which called for the Government to complement its raft of initiatives to increase STEM skills, including the new further education T' level, by scaling-up existing local STEM-promoting initiatives, this event will bring delegates and policymakers together to discuss the current state of STEM provision in the UK and how to ensure the future generation of scientists and engineers.

 This forum will discuss what can be done to achieve the Government’s aim to make Britain the best place in the world to study maths, science and engineering, looking at how STEM is currently delivered in schools and how it can be improved, particularly looking at the free school and specialist school models, building on high-performing examples such as the King’s College London Mathematics School.
 Sessions will assess what can be done to ensure more young people become engaged with STEM from an early age, with a focus on changing attitudes amongst young people and raising awareness through better careers advice of the opportunities and benefits associated with studying these subjects, particularly in the context of the Government’s ambition to see a 20% increase in the number of Maths and Science A level entries from young women by 2020.
 Delegates will also discuss the current teacher supply situation, including assessment of the Government’s ongoing initiatives to attract highly skilled STEM graduates into teaching as well as how to best support existing teachers and the role organisations like Maths Hubs, Science Learning Partnerships and others can play in providing support and professional development.

 Changes to 16-19 Policy, the Implementation of New Institutes of Technology and Alternative Routes into Employment